Enid-Sky/100-days-of-code/log.md

 <p>Continued working through Client & Server side lessons on Udacity.

-**Thoughts:**
+**Thoughts:** :thought_balloon:
-<p>:thought_balloon: Still waiting to hear back from my mentor about post routes before moving on to Asynchronous JavaScript with the Fetch API and more about Web APIs.</p>
+<p>Still waiting to hear back from my mentor about post routes before moving on to Asynchronous JavaScript with the Fetch API and more about Web APIs.</p>

 **Articles to keep in mind:**
-:bookmark: <a href='https://link.medium.com/ADBhCNtwj6'>Quick Git setup</a>
+<p>:bookmark: <a href='https://link.medium.com/ADBhCNtwj6'>Quick Git setup</a></p>
-:bookmark: <a href='https://dev.to/caroso1222/the-ultimate-8-bullet-checklist-to-ace-the-full-stack-interview-project-323m'>The Ultimate 8-bullet checklist to ace the Full Stack Interview Project</a>
+<p>:bookmark: <a href='https://dev.to/caroso1222/the-ultimate-8-bullet-checklist-to-ace-the-full-stack-interview-project-323m'>The Ultimate 8-bullet checklist to ace the Full Stack Interview Project</a></p>
 <br>

 ##### <br>